-Suspension shall be preceded, if possible, by a conference conducted by the Principal or the Principal's designee with the student and his or her parent and, whenever practical, the teacher, supervisor or school employee who referred the student to the Principal.
+Suspension shall be preceded, if possible, by a conference conducted by the Principal or designee with the student and the student's parent/guardian and, whenever practical, the teacher, supervisor or school employee who referred the student to the Principal.
 The conference may be omitted if the Principal or designee determines that an emergency situation exists.
 An "emergency situation" involves a clear and present danger to the lives, safety or health of students or school personnel.
 If a student is suspended without this conference, both the parent/guardian and student shall be notified of the student's right to return to school for the purpose of a conference.

-At the conference, the pupil shall be informed of the reason for the disciplinary action and the evidence against him or her and shall be given the opportunity to present his or her version and evidence in his or her defense.
+At the conference, the student shall be informed of the reason for the disciplinary action and the evidence against the student and shall be given the opportunity to present their version and evidence in their defense, in accordance with Education Code Section 47605(c)(5)(J)(i).

-This conference shall be held within two school days, unless the pupil waives this right or is physically unable to attend for any reason including, but not limited to, incarceration or hospitalization.
+This conference shall be held within two (2) school days, unless the student waives this right or is physically unable to attend for any reason including, but not limited to, incarceration or hospitalization.

-No penalties may be imposed on a pupil for failure of the pupil's parent or guardian to attend a conference with school officials.
-Reinstatement of the suspended pupil shall not be contingent upon attendance by the pupil's parent or guardian at the conference.
+No penalties may be imposed on a student for failure of the student's parent or guardian to attend a conference with school officials.
+Reinstatement of the suspended student shall not be contingent upon attendance by the student's parent or guardian at the conference.